 Speed to insight

-With the increased use, demand.
-In a traditional data warehousing context, data integration required data architecture work, the creation of a semantic model to represent the integration of data, a lot of work to do the ETL, and to prepare that data and make it available.
-All of that equates to time.
+In the traditional data warehousing context, data integration required data architecture work, the creation of a semantic model to represent the integration of data, a lot of work to do the ETL, and to prepare that data and make it available.
+But all of that takes time.
 Today’s business needs time compressed out of the equation.
 So, faster time to insight is really key.

 What problems are we trying to solve?

 What characteristics or constraints are around the time to value of solving that problem?

 What data assets can be created or technologies can be applied, like data virtualization, as an example, that will allow us to access data in place but not have to replicate it?

 If you take the time for preparation out of the equation, we have a greater smorgasbord of options for delivering value.

 Because speed matters

 According to the annual IBM Institute for Business Value study, the demand for data-driven insights will continue to accelerate.